 (9) For avoidance of doubt, the words “document” and “documents” when used in this Practice Direction include all originating processes filed in the State Courts regardless of whether they are governed by the Rules of Court or not.

-(10) Any document which does not comply with this Practice Direction may be rejected for filing by the Civil Registry.
+(10) Any document which does not comply with this Practice Direction may be rejected for filing by the Registry.

 10. Citation of Case Numbers / New Court Forum Prefix

 (1) All originating processes and summonses filed in civil matters in the State Courts on or after 1st January 2015 shall bear case numbers in the following Format:

 Description of Court / Type of Application [Case number] / Year filed

 |Case number Format||Type of case|

 |DC / DC 1 / 2015||Writ of Summons filed in the District Court|